Is your child ready for a cell phone? Take this quiz to find out.

 Warning signs of tech support scams:

 • You receive unsolicited phone calls about tech support.
-Companies like Apple will never proactively call you about these issues.
+Companies like Apple will never proactively call you about these issues

-• A pop-up ad on a website claims that your device has viruses or promises to “speed up” your computer.
+• A pop-up ad on a website claims that your device has viruses or promises to “speed up” your computer

-• The caller uses fear tactics to trick you into downloading software or clicking on links in emails.
+• The caller uses fear tactics to trick you into downloading software or clicking on links in emails

 📚 Related: The 7 Latest Geek Squad Scams (and How To Avoid Them)

-6. Robocalls and phishing messages
+7. Robocalls and phishing messages

-These messages all follow a similar pattern.
-The call or message claims to be from a company or group you know and trust — like your bank, the IRS, or even companies like Netflix.
+With robocalls and spam attacks, vast numbers of emails or calls are made to exploit inexperienced or vulnerable targets.
+These messages all follow a similar pattern: The call or message claims to be from a company or group you know and trust — like your bank, the IRS, or even companies like Netflix.
 But if you engage, they’ll try to wrest personal information, passwords, or financial account information from you.

 Spam emails are especially dangerous.
 If you click on a link or download an attachment, you could unwittingly download malware that gives the hacker remote access to your device.